maryeande/se_project_aroundtheus/README.md

 **Intro**

-This Around the U.S. webpage is the third project in the Software Engineering program at TripleTen.
+This Around the U.S. webpage is the fourth project in the Software Engineering program at TripleTen.
 The project uses HTML and CSS to create a responsive design so all the elements are displayed correctly on popular screen sizes for desktop, tablet, and mobile devices based on a Figma design.
+The project also uses JavaScript to add user functionality to the page, including a pop-up modal where users can edit and save profile information.

 ## Project features